 Analyze and Improve

 You cannot improve what you don’t measure.
-To have a fully functioning SaaS content marketing strategy, you need to measure how your content is performing.
+To have a fully functioning SaaS content strategy, you need to measure how your content is performing.
 If something is not working, it’s best to ditch it and move on to a new strategy quickly to save time and money.

 There are countless ways to measure how your content is performing.
 First, you can take a look at your analytics to see your page views, average session length, and bounce rates.
 If your main aim is conversions, you should track how many conversions you get from a specific piece of content.